vllab-cau/vllab-cau.github.io/_pages/research.md

-   This project aims to develop a video surveillance system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing machine learning based risk-identification algorithms. <br><br>
+   This project aims to develop a video surveillance system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing machine learning based risk-identification algorithms.

+   Funded by National Research Foundation Basic Research Laboratory Program. <br><br>

 -----